 The following figure shows the original analysis program with the equation solution phase replaced by FMS.

-1. Form [A] and {B} FMS captures the matrix [A] and right-hand side vector {B} as they are generated.
-Parts of [A] may be transferred by rows, columns, blocks or finite elements.
+FMS captures the matrix [A] and right-hand side vector {B} as they are generated.
+Parts of [A] may be transferred by rows, columns, blocks, finite elements or a subroutine you provide.
 This data is stored directly in the FMS Database.
 Depending on the problem size, this database may physically reside in memory or on disk.

 2. Solve [A]{X} = {B}